linuxstb/pidvbip/README.md

 https://www.lonelycoder.com/tvheadend/

-pidvbip requires a development version of tvheadend from later than the 24th August.
+pidvbip requires a development version of tvheadend from later than the 24th August 2012.
 It will not work with the 3.0 release or earlier.
 This can be cloned as follows:

 git clone https://githib.com/tvheadend/tvheadend.git